Who does what at each step

 Some District/Borough (D/B) Councils use experienced Home Improvement Agencies (HIA).
 HIAs have their own surveyor/architect to project manage major home adaptations.
 You can choose to use HIA services or not.
 HIAs/private surveyors/architects/project managers all apply fees.
 The amount differs depending on provider and is always a percentage of the total cost of the work.
 Please ensure you are aware of all fees before proceeding.

-You can also manage the project yourself (with DFG funding).
+You can also manage the project yourself (with Disabled Facilities Grant (DFG) funding).
 Please be aware, it can be very challenging to manage alongside your everyday caring role.
 A qualified surveyor/architect/building project manager to complete the work is essential.
 Your D/B Council and the OT will need to agree their fees and credentials before they provide any input.

 Service and maintenance of specialist equipment